 Highly recommended: Organic breakfast and pick nick on the beach by Into the Wild Algarve

-Things to do When you’re here you must visit the village: Pedralva.
+When you’re here you must visit the village: Pedralva.
 Super cute and great for pictures.
 It’s only a 15 minute drive from Into The Wild Algarve camping.
 Book a table and have dinner at the famous pizza joint Pizza Pazza.
 The pizza’s are around 8 euro’s and the salads are huge!
 Also try to visit the Saturday market in Lagos where you can find local goods like vegetables, honey, dates and herbs.
 The best thing you could do is to take your car and drive past the coast where you will find small beach towns like Salema where you will find a few bars and nice restaurants.
 Check out hippie town Barao de Sao Joao and the long established market on every 4th Sunday of the month.
 The market which is self-organized and self-regulating, it is free to stallholders and open to everyone.

 Checking our photo’s in Pedralva